The industry's only expandable USB duplicator, available from CDROM2GO.

 A permanent process where a high-powered laser is used to etch text or an image onto a USB drive.

 Any artwork or text which is printed on a drive body.
-Can be single-sided or double-sided depending on the drive.
+It can be single-sided or double-sided depending on the drive.

 Multi-Level Cell (MLC) Memory